Lucas Mendes (American soccer)

 Lucas Mendes (born December 29, 1997) is an American professional soccer player who currently plays for Fredericksburg Fire FC in the Major Arena Soccer League 3.
 Mendes is usually employed as a winger, but can be used as a striker or a central midfielder.
 Mendes is also owner of National Premier Soccer League club Virginia Dream FC.

 Mendes won Gatorade Player of the Year award for boys' soccer in 2016.
-The award is a national-recognized award given to the best high school athlete in the nation.
 Mendes won the award while playing for Washington-Lee High School in Arlington, Virginia.
 Outside of playing for the Washington-Lee Generals boys' soccer team, Mendes also played for the D.C.
 United Academy system.

 Career

 Youth and college

 During Mendes' first three years of high school, he opted to play for D.C.
 United's academy as opposed to high school soccer, due to a U.S. Soccer ruling prohibiting players from playing both high school soccer and academy soccer.
 While playing for D.C.
 United's academy, Mendes tallied 25 goals and 17 assists in 45 matches with the team, which helped him earn NSCAA Club All-American honors in 2015.
 During his senior year of high school, Mendes opted to play high school soccer, and played for Washington-Lee High School's boys varsity soccer team.
 During the Spring 2016 season, he tallied 21 goals and had 12 assists with the Generals, helping them win a state championship over First Colonial High School.
 Mendes earned 2016 NSCAA High-School All-America honors, and All-USA Boys Soccer First team honors.

 Mendes was listed as a four-star recruit by Top Drawer Soccer, and the 24th best recruit in the nation by College Soccer News.
 Mendes was recruited to play for the Virginia Cavaliers, considered by many to be one of the most elite collegiate soccer teams in the United States.
 During Mendes' freshman year with the Cavaliers, he appeared in eight matches, making one start.
 Mendes did not appear in any more matches during the 2016 season after suffering from mononucleosis.

 Mendes registered two assists in the inaugural game for Major Arena Soccer League 3 club Fredericksburg Fire FC.